yjp20/prism/docs/guides/11-dynamic-response-with-faker.md

 # Dynamic Response Generation with Faker

+When testing API calls, it's helpful to have dynamically generated responses to make sure your applications supports several use cases, instead of just testing with the same static piece of data over and over.

+Prism uses the [Faker](https://github.com/faker-js/faker) and [JSON Schema Faker](https://github.com/json-schema-faker/json-schema-faker) libraries to help with that.

+> Make sure you're running Prism in dynamic mode using the `-d` flag, or using the `Prefer` header with the `dynamic` key set to `true`.

+## How It Works

-All the random properties are generated using [Faker.js](https://github.com/faker-js/faker).
-You can pass in the `x-faker` keyword to a property, which allows for a specific Faker API method to be used so you get a lot of control over the response.
+In your OpenAPI description, you can pass in the `x-faker` keyword to a property, which allows for a specific Faker API method to be used.

-If a user passes a method that doesn't exist, Prism falls back to [JSON Schema Faker](https://github.com/json-schema-faker/json-schema-faker) to generate random values for that property.
+If a user passes a method that doesn't exist, Prism falls back to using [JSON Schema Faker](https://github.com/json-schema-faker/json-schema-faker) to generate random values for that property.

+For example, here's how you can use the `name.firstName` and `image.imageUrl` Faker methods:

 ```yaml
 Pet: